 Crunchtime will deploy patches to Customer’s environment on a frequent basis (no less than 2 times per month) to reduce interruptions to usability of the Software.
 Scheduled Outages are notified via Crunchtime’s status page (https://crunchtimestatuspage-1622126660813.site24x7statusiq.com/)

-Right to Desupport: It may become necessary as a part of Crunchtime’s product lifecycle to desupport certain Software Releases (including any embedded third-party programs for which support has been retired by the manufacturer or vendor of such programs for which, in Crunchtime’s good faith determination, it is no longer practicable for Crunchtime to support) and, therefore, Crunchtime reserves that right.
-Crunchtime will notify Customers of any desupport decisions that supersede previously published Release Adoption Protocols and/or Supported Versions.
-Desupport information is subject to change.
+Right to Discontinue Support: At times, as part of Crunchtime's product lifecycle, it may become necessary to discontinue support for certain Software Releases.
+This includes any embedded third-party programs for which support has been retired by the manufacturer or vendor of such programs, or when, in Crunchtime's good faith determination, supporting them is no longer practical.
+Therefore, Crunchtime reserves the right to discontinue support as needed.
+Customers will be notified of any decisions to discontinue support, even if these decisions supersede previously published Release Adoption Protocols and/or Supported Versions.
+Please note that information regarding discontinued support is subject to change.

 Crunchtime strives to help support Customer with all issues, including spending up to 15 minutes on issues that are outside the scope of Maintenance Services.
 This applies to the following out-of-scope areas: